thesofakillers/thesofakillers.github.io/content/posts/goal-misgeneralization.md

 +++
 draft = false
 date = 2024-06-13T20:40:58+01:00
-title = "Goal Misgeneralization: Some Formalisms from my MSc Thesis" description = "Connecting goal misgeneralization to causal confusion and multi-task learning, and proposing a new definition." slug = "goal-misgenerlization" tags = ["AI Safety", "Language Models"] math=true
+title = "Language for Goal Misgeneralization" description = "Some formalisms from my MSc Thesis, connecting goal misgeneralization to causal confusion and multi-task learning, and proposing a new definition." slug = "goal-misgenerlization" tags = ["AI Safety", "Language Models"] math=true